Al Roker reveals he has been hospitalized with blood clots in his leg, lungs - NewsBreak

 Roker’s colleagues wished their coworker a speedy recovery both on-air and online.

-“You’re the strongest person we know,” NBC’s Savannah Guthrie wrote.
+“You’re the strongest person we know,” NBC’s Savannah Guthrie wrote on Instagram.
 “We miss you and will see you soon!!”

 Fellow “Today” personalities also shared their well-wishes during Friday’s broadcast.
-Guthrie, on air, said he’s still in “good spirits,” and Dylan Dreyer said she called to check on him, only for him to immediately ask about her family.
+Guthrie, on air, said Roker is still in “good spirits,” and Dylan Dreyer said she called to check on him, only for him to immediately ask about her family.

 “‘Hey Dilly-Dill!
 How are the boys?'”
-Roker asked, according to Dreyer said.
+Roker asked, according to Dreyer.
 “That’s classic Al,” she said.

-Roker, meanwhile, thanked everyone for the support they’ve shown him as he recovers.Christmas parade restrictions divide Texas town: ‘Just absolutely not OK’

-Blood clots can be cause illness, complications or death if treatment is ignored, the Centers for Disease Control and Prevention notes.
-Clots that form in the leg, thigh, pelvis or arm veins — causing a condition known as deep vein thrombosis — can also break off an travel to the lungs, increasing the risk of a potentially fatal pulmonary embolism.
+Blood clots can cause illness, complications or death if treatment is ignored, the Centers for Disease Control and Prevention notes.
+Clots that form in the leg, thigh, pelvis or arm veins — causing a condition known as deep vein thrombosis — can also break off and travel to the lungs, increasing the risk of potentially fatal pulmonary embolisms.

 More information, including symptoms and risk factors, can be found at the CDC’s website.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.